 Create GIF from Video Online

 A free video-to-GIF converter for turning any moment from a video into a smooth animated image.
-Set frame rate, resize output, and choose quality level — all processing in your browser, no upload needed.
+Set frame rate, resize output, and choose quality level — all processing in your browser.

 Turn your video file into a GIF animation right in the browser